Gary C. Dahle, Attorney at Law

 • identifying the last contact that the Applicant had with the non-applicant parent,

-• indicating that the applicant is unaware of the whereabouts of the non-applicant parent,
+• indicating that the Applicant is unaware of the whereabouts of the non-applicant parent, and

 • identifying the efforts that have made to contact the non-applicant parent.

-Based upon the contents of the Affidavit, the judge may order the notice of the hearing to be provided to the non-applicant parent by publication of a Notice of Hearing by Publication (Minor Name Change) in a legal newspaper in the county of the non-applicant parent's last known residence, which would be at the Applicant's expense.
+Based upon the contents of the Affidavit, the judge may order the Notice of Hearing to be provided to the non-applicant parent by publication of a Notice of Hearing by Publication (Minor Name Change) in a legal newspaper in the county of the non-applicant parent’s last known residence, which would be at the Applicant’s expense.

-If notice by publication is ordered by the court, it is the Applicant’s responsibility to:
+If Notice of Hearing by Publication is ordered by the court, it is the Applicant’s responsibility to:

 • file the Affidavit of Publication with the Court Administrator’s office prior to the scheduled hearing date.

-However, there is no “standard” or “pre-approved” form for the Notice of Hearing to Change the Name of a Minor, and a variety of formats have been used.
+However, there appears to be no standard or pre-approved form for the Notice of Hearing to Change the Name of a Minor, and a variety of formats have been used.

 Therefore, the judge will need to make a determination that the Notice of Hearing to Change the Name of a Minor the Applicant has published is legally sufficient.

-M.S. § 259.10 appears to require that the minor be present at the hearing.
+M.S. § 259.10 appears to require that the minor child be present at the hearing.

-• who have known the minor for at least one year,
+• who have known the minor child for at least one year, and

-• who can testify to the minor's identity.
+• who can testify to the minor child’s

-M.S.§ 259.10 does not prohibit such witnesses from being related to the minor, and rules identified on the Hennepin County district court's web site specifically indicate that such witnesses may be relatives of the minor.
+M.S.§ 259.10 does not prohibit such witnesses from being related to the minor child, and rules identified on the Hennepin County district court’s web site specifically indicate that such witnesses may be relatives of the minor child.

 However, the district court's web site for Anoka County specifically identifies that only one witness may be related to the minor child.